Uday142006/Smart_Helmet_project/README.md

+                                                                        MUST READ
-Smart Helmet Using Arduino
+Smart Helmet Using Arduino 🛵🪖
-A College Tech Fest Hardware Project (4th Position Winner)
+A College Tech Fest Hardware Project (4th Position Winner) 🎉🏅

-Overview
+Overview 🚀
 This project presents an Arduino-based Smart Helmet that enhances two-wheeler rider safety by integrating real-time wear detection, alcohol sensing, and drowsiness detection, using a wireless 433 MHz RF module.
-These features ensure the vehicle only starts in safe conditions—ideal for demonstration at college tech fests and practical IoT learning.​​
+These safety features ensure the vehicle only starts in safe conditions—perfect for college tech fests and practical IoT learning! 🔧👨‍💻​​

-Key Features
+Key Features 🔥
-Wear Detection: Uses IR sensors to ensure the helmet is worn before ride start.
+Wear Detection: Uses IR sensors to ensure the helmet is worn before ride start. 🎯

-Alcohol Detection: MQ-3 sensor prevents engine start if alcohol is detected.
+Alcohol Detection: MQ-3 sensor prevents engine start if alcohol is detected. 🍺🚫

-Drowsiness Detection: Uses a time-window logic to accurately identify sleepiness patterns, ignoring normal blinking and alerting the rider to prevent accidents.
+Drowsiness Detection: Implements a time-window logic to accurately recognize sleepiness patterns, ignoring normal blinking and alerting riders to prevent accidents. 😴⚠️

-Required Components
+Required Components 📋
 Transmitter (Helmet Side)
 Arduino UNO R3 – 1